Flights – finding the deal

 Some people like booking directly with airlines (and are rewarded if they use an AmEx Platinum or other airline card).
 But, as discussed on the Frequent Flyer page, I have flown many many different airlines, and setting up a direct account with just a few has been unrewarding, in my experience, and booking direct with them takes longer.

 For the really long (aka expensive) flights I will do some work on Chase travel and United rewards to see if their costs are better, or have an intriguing connection, or if points can make the trip much less expensive.
 Even at my rookie level of tinkering I have been truly astonished at the difference this time taken can leverage.
+Awardhacker.com is a great resource for comparing frequent flyer point costs across airlines.

-Having found your best choice on your favorite search engine , consider the booking platforms that will ticket your ride.
+Having found your best choice on your favorite search engine, consider the booking platforms that will ticket your ride.
 Instead of clicking the through link on Skyscanner I open the app of the suggested aggregator and search and book with them because… I do not really know why.
 I have accounts with the consolidators Kiwi, Trip.com, Expedia and a couple of others (eDreams has a very mixed review history, but has saved me a ton of money twice already), and use whichever is least expensive per the search engine.
 There are plenty of others out there, but I just do not want to have to deal with too many accounts.
 I recommend that you have and develop options, but not too many options.
 Place a dollar value on your time, so that you do not grind through screens to save $5, and choose the interfaces and providers that make you happy, not annoyed.

 Just as with my insurance plans, ‘phone plans, hotel booking providers I spend a few hours twice a year doing an exhaustive comparison between my current choices and the other search engines, just to assure myself that the prices are in line with the competition.